 This is a no-brainer.
 In fact, self check-in was a trend way before the pandemic, it’s just accelerated.
 In June 2020, Operto surveyed 1,000 travellers on this topic and found that 81% like self check-in.

 This doesn’t mean you need to lose the personal touch; you can leave a handwritten note, be available if your guests want help or advice, and offer clear information on anything they may need.
-Make sure you use a keyless entry system that is simple for guests while being automated with your booking system to make operations hassle-free.'One of the top trends we’re seeing is flexibility in where we work from.'
+Make sure you use a keyless entry system that is simple for guests while being automated with your booking system to make operations hassle-free.

 Is information an amenity?
 In a world that is filled with misinformation and changes every day, yes - it’s probably the most valuable amenity.